 - holidays – help and support for the carer and / or adult to go on holiday either together or separately;

-- direct payments – following assessment a person with a disability or ill health can receive payments so that they can arrange and pay for their own care and support services (see Direct Payments).
+- direct payments – following assessment a person with a disability or ill health can receive payments so that they can arrange and pay for their own care and support services (see Direct Payments chapter).

 3.3.1 Paying for respite care

 The local authority where the adult is ordinarily resident may charge them for any respite care services provided.
 It can also request carers pay for services they receive.
-If it does charge, it must follow the Care and Support Statutory Guidance (2016) about how income/ capital is taken into account.
+If it does charge, it must follow the Care and Support Statutory Guidance in regard to how income/ capital is taken into account.
 Carers should be told about this as part of their assessment.

 4. Costs of a Break